Skip to main content

 • Women 40+ are more likely to prioritize gum care during menopause after learning about the connection.

-Additional resources to protect your mouth through every stage of life
+Additional resources to protect your mouth throughout menopause

 At Delta Dental, we’re committed to helping women embrace life’s next chapter.
 Check out these resources and empower yourself with the tools you need to navigate menopause confidently.